lharboe/lharboe.github.io/_posts/2016-03-31-snapchat-does-it-different.markdown

 ## Keeping Things Interesting

-Snapchat is always introducing more fun features like these.
+Snapchat is always introducing more features like these.
 As soon as the service starts to get old, something new is introduced.
 In 2013 the introduction of the My Story feature kept things interesting.
 It added complexity just when users were starting to get bored.
 And if you haven’t heard, we millennials get bored.
 Hell, we don’t even follow the news unless it’s brought to us on Facebook as a 2-minute video.

 The My Story feature quickly became an essential part of Snapchat.
 And as soon as stories started to feel normal, Snapchat was updated.
 Again.
 This time with a chat feature.
 And then we got Snapcash and then Geofilters and then Lenses.
 Yesterday we got yet another update.
 You get the idea.